 Location of Current Limiting Reactor

-Rectors in power system can be located along with generators, feeders and in bus bar which is briefly explained below.
+The current limiting reactor in the power system can be located along with generators, feeders, and in the bus bar which is briefly explained below.

-Here we insert a current limiting reactor between generator and the generator bus.
+Here we insert a current limiting reactor between the generator and the generator bus.
 The figure below shows the generator reactors.
-These reactors protects the machines or the generators individually.
+These reactors protect the machines or the generators individually.

-Modern machines does not require installation of reactors as their transient reactance is sufficient to protect them against three-phase short circuit at its terminal.
+Modern machines do not require the installation of reactors as their transient reactance is sufficient to protect them against a three-phase short circuit at its terminal.

 The flow of full load current through these reactors during the normal operation causes a constant voltage drop and power loss.

-During short circuit condition, if a short circuit occurs at any feeder, then the voltage at the generator bus may drop to such a low level.
+During short circuit conditions, if a short circuit occurs at any feeder, then the voltage at the generator bus may drop to such a low level.
 This causes the generator to fall out of step and thereby adversely affecting the whole system.
-This is main disadvantage of this reactor.
+This is the main disadvantage of this reactor.

 We connect the feeder reactors in series with the feeder.
 The figure below shows the feeder reactors.

-When fault occurs in any one of the feeder, the fault is localized such that other feeders are not affected.
+When a fault occurs in any one of the feeders, the fault is localized such that other feeders are not affected.

 This reactor also introduces a constant voltage drop and power loss in the system.